Donna Ulisse

 Donna Ulisse is an American country music and bluegrass singer-songwriter.
 Signed to Atlantic Records in 1991, she released her debut album, Trouble at the Door, that year and two singles which charted on the Billboard Hot Country Singles & Tracks chart.
-She appeared on national TV shows Hee Haw, Nashville Now, Crook & Chase, and NBC's Hot Country Nights.
+Ulisse filmed two videos, ‘Trouble At The Door’ and ‘Things Are Mostly Fine’, both of which were aired on CMT.
+Appearing on national TV shows Hee Haw, Nashville Now, Crook & Chase, and NBC's Hot Country Nights gained Ulisse acclaim.

 Ulisse's debut album Trouble at the Door charted the singles "Things Are Mostly Fine" and "When Was the Last Time".
 The former received a positive review in Cash Box magazine which stated that she "generates a soothing ballad quilted with a powerful force of emotion and inspiration".